-In receive mode, whenever a byte with the AQLEV bit set to '1' is written to the Command Register and TASK is not set to RESET, it initiates an automatic sequence designed to measure the amplitude and dc offset of the received signal as rapidly as possible.
-This sequence involves setting the measurement circuits to respond quickly at first, then gradually increasing their response time, hence improving the measurement accuracy, until the 'normal' value set by the LEVRES bits of the Control Register is reached.
+In receive mode, when a byte with AQLEV bit set to '1' is written to the Command Register and TASK is not set to RESET, it initiates an automatic sequence designed to measure the amplitude and DC offset of the received signal as rapidly as possible.
+This sequence involves setting the measurement circuits to respond quickly at first, then gradually increasing their response time, thereby improving the measurement accuracy, until the 'normal' value set by the LEVRES bits of the Control Register is reached.

-Setting this bit to '0' (or changing it from '1' to '0') has no effect, however note that the acquisition sequence will be re-started every time that a byte written to the Command Register has the AQLEV bit set to '1'.
+Setting this bit to '0' (or changing it from '1' to '0') has no effect, however the acquisition sequence will be restarted every time a byte written to the Command Register has the AQLEV bit set to '1'.

 The AQLEV bit will normally be set up to 12 bits before an SFS (Search for Frame Sync) or SFH (Search for Frame Head) task is initiated, however it may also be used independently to re-establish signal levels quickly after a long fade.
-Alternatively, a SFS or SFH task may be written to the Command Register with the AQLEV bit at '0' if it is known that there is no need to re-establish the received signal levels.
-More details of the level measurement acquisition sequence are given in section 1.6.3.
+Alternatively, an SFS or SFH task may be written to the Command Register with the AQLEV bit at '0' if it is known that there is no need to re-establish the received signal levels.
+Further information of the level measurement acquisition sequence is provided in section 5.3.

-The error rate is highest immediately after a AQBC and AQLEV sequence is triggered and rapidly reduces to its static value soon after.
-These erroneous bits could incorrectly trigger the frame sync detection circuits and so it is suggested that a SFH or SFS task is set 12 bits after setting either of the AQLEV or AQBC sequences.
+The error rate is highest immediately after an AQBC and AQLEV sequence is triggered and rapidly reduces to its static value soon after.
+These erroneous bits could incorrectly trigger the frame sync detection circuits.
+It is suggested that an SFH or SFS task be set 12 bits after setting either of the AQLEV or AQBC sequences.

-Command Register B5, B4, B3
+4.4.2.3 Command Register B5, B4, B3